UCDenver-ccp/Knowtator-2.0/README.md

-# MechAnIC
+# Knowtator
-Plugin for Protege: Mechanism Annotation and Inference Console
+Plugin for Protege

 ## Table of Contents
 - [Installation (Windows):](#)